Mick O'Dwyer: Minor and junior

 O'Dwyer first played for Kerry as a member of the minor team in 1954.
-He made his debut against Waterford, however, he was dropped from the starting fifteen for the subsequent 4–10 to 1-3 Munster final defeat of Cork.
-On 26 September 1954, O'Dwyer was listed amongst the substitutes once again for the All-Ireland final against Dublin.
+He made his debut against Waterford; however, he was dropped from the starting fifteen for the subsequent 4–10 to 1–3 Munster MFC final defeat of Cork.
+On 26 September 1954, O'Dwyer was listed amongst the substitutes once again for the All-Ireland MFC final against Dublin.
 Two late goals resulted in a 3–3 to 1–8 defeat for Kerry.

 After joining the Kerry junior team in 1955, O'Dwyer won a Munster medal in this grade the following year after a 4–10 to 1–4 defeat of Waterford.

 Senior

 O'Dwyer is his county's top scorer in National Football League history, finishing his career with 19–313 (370) in that competition.
-As of 2021, he remained in the top ten all-time scorers in that competition, though he had been passed by numerous players including Ronan Carolan of Cavan, Mattie Forde of Wexford, Steven McDonnell of Armagh, Conor McManus of Monaghan, Brian Stafford of Meath and David Tubridy of Clare.
+As of 2021, he remained in the top ten all-time scorers in that competition, though he had been passed by numerous players, including Ronan Carolan of Cavan, Mattie Forde of Wexford, Steven McDonnell of Armagh, Conor McManus of Monaghan, Brian Stafford of Meath and David Tubridy of Clare.

 Beginnings

-O'Dwyer made his senior debut for Kerry in a 0–9 to 0-6 National Football League defeat of Carlow on the 21 October 1956.
-He received his first championship start on 2 June 1957 in an infamous and shock 2–5 to 0–10 defeat by Waterford.
+O'Dwyer made his senior debut for Kerry in a 0–9 to 0–6 National Football League defeat of Carlow on 21 October 1956.
+He received his first championship start on 2 June 1957, in an infamous and shock 2–5 to 0–10 defeat by Waterford.

-In 1958 O'Dwyer was named at right wing-back in his first provincial decider.
-A 2–7 to 0-3 drubbing of old rivals Cork gave him his first Munster SFC medal.
+In 1958, O'Dwyer was named at right wing-back in his first provincial decider.
+A 2–7 to 0–3 drubbing of old rivals Cork gave him his first Munster SFC medal.